 Drop off or mail official score reports to:

 Once submitted, please allow ten working days for all results and transcripts to be evaluated and placement entered into your file.

 Need to check the status of submitted documents?
 Log into WebAdvisor.
 You can check your pre requisite clearances in your "timeline" in Student Planning.
 Still unsure?
 Please call Admissions & Records: 479-6201

 Recommendation from the math department: It is strongly recommended that students re-assess if their course preparation (either prerequisite course work or assessment score) is more than two years old.

 The assessments officially measure your skills in English comprehension, reading and math.
 There is no fee, you can assess twice in a six month period with a one week waiting period between assessments.
-Additional indicators or “multiple measures”of your skills and knowledge gained outside the classroom will be taken into consideration and given a numerical value in your final score.
-Your assessment indicates your placement level and whether you have satisfied the math, English and ESL prerequisites.
+Additional indicators or “multiple measures” of your skills and knowledge gained outside the classroom will be taken into consideration and given a numerical value in your final score.
+Your assessment indicates your placement level and any prerequisites satisfied in math, English and ESL.
 If you have not "placed into" the class you hoped to, you may reassess.
 If you still score below your target, you must take the class indicated on the score sheet.

 Mon - Thus: 8:30am - 4:30pm

 We're in the office at these times unless noted on the calendar or if we're in Watosnville.